emilyriehl/yoneda/src/hott/06-contractible.rzk.md

   : is-contr B
   := ( terminal-map-is-equiv-implies-contr B
       ( second
-        ( comp-equiv B A Unit
+        ( equiv-comp B A Unit
           ( inv-equiv A B f)
           ( ( terminal-map A) ,
             ( contr-implies-terminal-map-is-equiv A is-contr-A)))))